 - AMI/USA makes the final decision on the consultant assignments.
 Schools may indicate special needs, if any, but given that consultations are tied closely to school recognition, to avoid a perceived conflict of interest, it is not appropriate for schools to select their consultant.

-- A consultation is scheduled to include no more than two classes per day or one all-day class.
+- A consultation is scheduled to include no more than two classes per day or one all-day class with two trained teachers.

 - The same consultant will not be scheduled to visit a school more than two consecutive visits.